WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 ### Description
 A wireframe is a basic, two-dimensional visual representation of a web page, app interface, or product layout.
 You can think of it as a low-fidelity, functional sketch.
 Product designers and UX (user experience) professionals draw up wireframes to communicate how they plan to arrange and prioritize features, and how they intend for users to interact with its product or website.

-Your task is to design a wireframe for the IRIS forums mobile app based on the [IRIS NodeBB Forums Web App](https://forum.iris.nitk.ac.in/).
+Your task is to design a wireframe for the forums mobile app based on the [NodeBB Forums Web App](https://forum.iris.nitk.ac.in/).
 The wireframe should include all of the web app's functionality.
 ### Useful resources:
 These links might give you a direction
 * https://www.mockplus.com/blog/post/mobile-app-wireframing-guide